briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 20. _(t)_ "Letter of Map Change" means an official FEMA determination, by letter, to amend or revise effective Flood Insurance Rate Maps, Flood Boundary and Floodway Maps, and Flood Insurance Studies.
-LOMC’s are broken down into the following categories:
+LOMC's are broken down into the following categories:

     * Letter of Map Amendment (LOMA)